 - Personal care items (hairbrush, toothbrush, lip balm, etc.)

 - Devices such as eyeglasses, hearing aids or dentures

 - Change of clothes to go home (if you have swelling, had surgery or just delivered a baby, we recommend loose-fitting garments and shoes that are sturdy and easy to slip on)

 What not to bring

-- Give your cell phone to a family member or friend to hold until you get settled in your room.
-Cell phones are permitted in rooms except in the critical care units
+- If possible, give your cell phone to a family member or friend to hold until you get settled in your room.
+Cell phones are permitted in rooms except in the critical care units.

 Make transportation arrangements

 Please make arrangements for an adult to bring you to the hospital and accompany you home.
-Depending on the type of anesthesia your procedure requires, you may need assistance for 12–24 hours after arriving home.
-Please note that minors must be accompanied by a parent or legal guardian.
+Please note that a parent or legal guardian must accompany minors.
+If you have anesthesia, you may need assistance for 12–24 hours after your procedure.

 If you have an advance health care directive